AdamVictory/Oaxaca-Taco-Bar/README.md

 ## Cross-Browser Testing
 I tested the website across 3 web browsers that are Mozilla Firefox, Google chrome and Safari.
 The site worked on all of these web broswers.
+I tested the website , it is responsive and functions well on different screen sizes using Google Dev Tools

 ## Compatibility Testing
 I tested on many differnet devices such as Apple Macbook pro, Dell laptop, Apple Ipad, Samsung Galaxy.
 No major issues were found.
+All of the text is readable, understandable and has good contrast. + The form is easy to use and works.

 ## Responsiveness Testing